zeyadAlbadawy/Chat-Applicaiton/README.md

 # Login Page

--Once We Open The App, You Have Two Options either to loggin for registered useres or to register if you done have an account.
+-Once We Open The App, You Have Two Options either to loggin for registered useres or to register if you don't have an account.
 It looks like that.